hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 In order to allow a precise and computer-readable meaning to these coordinate system names, a dataset can have a `coordinateSystemSchema`.
 This schema should contain a computer-readable and publically available list of coordinate system names and definitions.
 Few such schemas exist.
-One suggested schema designation for Helipophysics is provided in the following table.
+One suggested schema designation for Heliophysics is provided in the following table.
 If more community-approved schemas emerge for coordinate systems, then they could be included in the table, and if these schemas become widely adopted, it might make sense in the future to restrict `coordinateSystemSchema` to a set of enumerated values, but for now it is unconstrained.